NormHeckman/extendpersistent/PendriveExtend.md

 ```
 http://www.alexpage.de/usb-image-tool/
 ```
 This software is simple free and portable; *no installation needed*.
 Or use your favorite backup tool.
-I use *Paragon Backup(TM) and Recovery 14 Free*.
+I like and use *Paragon Backup(TM) and Recovery 14 Free*.

 **Mount the USB stick on another system.** Use Ubuntu to modify your target USB stick.
 USB Ubuntu cannot modify itself while running.
 Therfore use a another running Ubuntu instance, another bootable USB Ubuntu stick or someone elses Ubuntu computer.
 In order to avoid confusion, use the an admin *hadoop* account to perform the modifications.
 Insert your target USB stick to the running Ubuntu instance and it will be automatically mounted with label *'UUI'*.